diodechain/website/index.md

   title:
   heading: Safer than VPNs for accessing applications
   content: |
-    You probably access various applications when working remote.
-At home or around the world.
+    You need access to various applications when working remotely - from home or around the world.

     GMail, Dropbox, and the like just don’t have military-grade security like we provide.

-It is practically impossible for you to be hacked.
+    With Diode, you can tunnel directly to your tools, or ensure you are always accessing them from a "safe" region - all from bookmark links built into the app.
   buttons:
   - title: Contact Sales
     url: "https://contactdiode.paperform.co/"